 Fried egg sandwiches are a staple in my household.
 I love making them for dinner when I’m home alone – though I’ve been known to serve them to my husband multiple times in a week.
 They’re one of those things where details really matter, so I find myself tinkering each time I make one.
-For this version, I slather harissa and mayonnaise on two slices of toasted sandwich bread, then top with thinly sliced avocado and tomato, thickly sliced bacon and two crispy eggs (fried in olive oil and bacon drippings) sprinkled with red chile flakes.
+For this version, I slather harissa and mayonnaise on two slices of toasted sandwich bread, then top with thinly sliced avocado and tomato, thickly sliced bacon, and two crispy eggs fried in olive oil and bacon drippings and sprinkled with red chile flakes.
 The harissa and chile flakes elevate this sandwich to something memorable (and addictive).
 I love that they're front and center without being overpowering; the rest of the ingredients nicely temper their heat.
 I typically fry two eggs so I get some in each bite, but if your bread is on the smaller side, just fry one. —EmilyC

 small tomato, cored and thinly sliced (optional -- great if tomatoes are in season, otherwise skip)

 To assemble your sandwich: slather the harissa-mayo mixture on each slice of bread.
-Top your bottom slice with an even layer of avocado, then the bacon, eggs, tomato slices, and your last slice of bread.
+Top your bottom slice with an even layer of avocado, then the bacon, eggs, tomato slices (if using), and your last slice of bread.
 Cut your sandwich in half, if you like (I like to cut mine right down the middle).
 Bite down and enjoy.